fbpx

 Break the Pain Cycle with Massage

-One of my main goals as a certified massage therapist (CMT) is to improve circulation to a painful muscle.
+One of my main goals as a certified licensed massage therapist (CLMT) is to improve circulation to a painful muscle.
 This improved circulation floods the muscle with fresh blood and oxygen.
 Increased blood flow allows for waste products and toxins to be flushed from the muscle to be processed by body’s organs for elimination.

 A massage can also stop a spasm or cramp.
 If the cramp is resolved, the muscle does not have the chance to become ischemic.
 Stopping the cramp can also block the formation of trigger points.